shrivatsashetty/programming-notes/Mardown-Guide/markdown_guide.md

 Block quotes can contain other Markdown elements, such as italics, images, or links.
 >There were four French delegates in a brake and one, a plump smiling young man, held, wedged on a stick, a card on which were printed the words: _VIVE L'IRLANDE_!

+Alerts are special type of blockquotes.
+They are an extension of Markdown used to emphasize critical information.
+On GitHub, they are displayed with distinctive colors and icons to indicate the importance of the content.

+An example of all five types:

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.